Job search requirements

 What is the job search requirement?

-You are typically required to look for work and document your job search activities in order to remain eligible for unemployment benefits.
+You are typically required to look for work and document at least three job search activities each week in order to remain eligible for unemployment benefits.
 As a result of the COVID-19 crisis, the Governor, with support from the Legislature, suspended this requirement on March 8 and the suspension has been extended several times since.